Social Media Marketing: Instagram & it’s Battle With Bot Accounts & Fake Profiles

 The accounts found to be providing services for likes will lose access to such profiles and will become redundant.

-Instagram’s released an official statement
+Instagram’s released an official statement about the matter:

 “We are observing third-party applications using accounts with the purpose of getting the audience extended by artificial means.
 Every day people come to Instagram to receive a real experience, including their interaction with real persons.